-An examination of treaties, principles, and customary laws, recognized as binding for sovereign states, legal persons, and certain individuals.
-It covers the application of this body of law to issues of war and securing peace, socio-political justice, the environment, and international economic relations.
-Develops skills in case analysis and briefing, legal writing, and oral argument.
+This class investigates the peculiar character of international law and how international law affects states and individuals in countries around the globe.
+To understand what international law is, how it is made, and how it is applied, we will study the international law seeking to regulate war and conflict, human rights, the management of shared environmental resources, and international economic relations.
+Students will develop skills in case analysis and briefing, legal writing, and oral argument.
 This course fulfills the international political institution requirement for International Relations majors.